frictionlessdata/frictionless-py/docs/guides/describing-data.md

 $ pip install frictionless
 ```

-For a dataset, there is even more information that can be provided like general dataset purpose, information about data sources, list of authors, and many more.
+For a dataset, there is even more information that can be provided, like the general purpose of a dataset, information about data sources, list of authors, and more.
 Of course, when there are many tabular files, relational rules can be very important.
-Usually, there are foreign keys ensuring the integrity of the dataset; for example, there is some reference table containing country names and other tables using it as a reference.
-Data in this form is called "normalized data" and it occurs very often in scientific and another kind of research.
+Usually, there are foreign keys ensuring the integrity of the dataset; for example, think of a reference table containing country names and other tables using it as a reference.
+Data in this form is called "normalized data" and it occurs very often in scientific and other kinds of research.

-Having a general understanding of what is "data describing", we can now articulate why it's important:
+Now that we have a general understanding of what "describing data" is, we can now articulate why it's important:
-- **data validation**; metadata helps to reveal problems in your data on the early stages of your workflow
+- **data validation**: metadata helps to reveal problems in your data during early stages of your workflow
-- **data publication**; metadata provides additional information that your data can't include
+- **data publication**: metadata provides additional information that your data doesn't include

-There are not the only two pros of having metadata but they are two the most important.
-Please continue reading to learn how Frictionless helps to achieve these advantages describing your data.
+These are not the only positives of having metadata, but they are two of the most important.
+Please continue reading to learn how Frictionless helps to achieve these advantages by describing your data.

 ## Describe Functions

-The `describe` functions are the main tool for data describing.
+The `describe` functions are the main Frictionless tool for describing data.
 In many cases, this high-level interface is enough for data exploration and other needs.

 The frictionless framework provides 4 different `describe` functions in Python:
-- `describe`: it will detect the source type and return Data Resource or Data Package metadata
+- `describe`: detects the source type and returns Data Resource or Data Package metadata
-- `describe_schema`: it will always return Table Schema metadata
+- `describe_schema`: always returns Table Schema metadata
-- `describe_resource`: it will always return Data Resource metadata
+- `describe_resource`: always returns Data Resource metadata
-- `describe_package`: it will always return Data Package metadata
+- `describe_package`: always returns Data Package metadata

-In command-line, there is only 1 command but there is a flag to adjust the behavior:
+In the command-line, there is only 1 command (`describe`) but there is also a flag to adjust the behavior:

 ```bash
 $ frictionless describe